gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Combinatorics/README.md

 ### Permutations in LINQ

-`Permutations.Of(...)` is an explicit form of producing the permutations, but the LINQ shorthand `Permute()` is also available as a part of fluent API:
+`Permutations.Of(...)` is an explicit form of producing the permutations, but the LINQ shorthand `Permute()` is also available as a part of the fluent API:

 ```csharp
 using Gapotchenko.FX.Math.Combinatorics;